bigplans47/sorting_challenge/QuickSort/README.md

-# Merge Sort
+# QuickSort

-Add your quick-sort code in this directory.
+Add your quicksort code in this directory.